laiduy98/cose-19/report/report.md

 # Abstract

-COVID-19 is the disease that caused by the Sar-COV-2 virus that started in China at the end of the year 2019.
-Over the time, studies has shown that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
-This study will apply NLP and text mining methods in order to explore CORD-19 dataset and extract background diseases and risk factors.
+COVID-19 is the disease that caused by the Sar-COV-2 virus that originated in China at the end of the year 2019.
+Over the time, studies have shown that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
+This project will apply NLP and text mining methods in order to explore CORD-19 dataset and extract background diseases and risk factors.

 ![Cormobilities and symtoms of COVID-19 cases](assets/images/risk_factor.jpeg)

 # Introduction

-While working on this project, we applied text-processing on CORD-19 dataset.
+While working on this project, we applied text-processing methods on CORD-19 dataset.
 CORD-19 is a data collection of over one million scholarly articles, including over 350,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
 The amount of data collected in CORD-19 provided an opportunity for a deep and various analysis, and allowed us to apply different NLP techniques such as LDA(Latent Dirichlet Allocation) and NER(Named-entity recognition).
 In this block, the structure of our project will be explained.

 The coding process consisted of 4 parts: Data Exploration, Preprocessing, Data selection, Named-entity recognition application.